|Collections Fees and Charges|

 Lien Payoff Requests

-Title Companies for lien payoff requests please fax payoff requests to City of Mesa Collections, Attention: Sam Samson, Lead Revenue Collections Officer at fax number 480-644-2687.
+Title Companies for lien payoff requests please fax payoff requests to City of Mesa Collections, Attention: Sam Samson, Revenue Collections Supervisor at fax number 480-644-2687.

 Please allow at least 10 business days to respond back.